Our Philosophy

 Our practice is founded on the belief that effective government relations work is proactive rather than reactive.
-This approach requires a clear understanding of a client’s goals, along with the substantive legal areas of relevance.
-This approach requires the development and implementation of strategies that are sufficiently flexible to accommodate changing circumstances.
+This approach requires a clear understanding of a client’s goals, the substantive legal areas of relevance, and the development and implementation of strategies that are sufficiently flexible to accommodate changing circumstances.

 Even for a client that simply wishes to preserve the status quo, thereby guarding against legal or regulatory changes that may be hostile to its interests, there are a number of fundamental tasks:

-• Making legislative leaders and key administration officials aware of the presence of the client, as well as its background and interests; and
+• Making legislative leaders and key administration officials aware of the presences of the client, as well as its background and interests.

-• Developing at least one “champion” for the client within each of the four legislative caucuses in Springfield.
+• Developing at least one “champion” for the client within each of the four legislative caucuses.

 Of course, additional preliminary work is required for a client that seeks the enactment or adoption of a significant new law or regulation.